Configuration Steps

 Use the HTTP settings created in the HTTP settings section. |

 This health probe checks traffic up to the application servers.
-But the Backends health tests passes only when the application servers are deployed.
+Hence, the Backend health tests pass only when the application servers are deployed.

-After the deployment of the Internal and External Application Gateways (steps 6 and 7), go to the VMSS resource group and delete the External Load Balancer object created automatically in step 5.
-The External Load Balancer is named by default: frontend-lb.
+After the deployment of the Internal and External Application Gateways (steps 6 and 7), go to the VMSS resource group and delete the External Load Balancer object created automatically in step 4.
+The External Load Balancer is named by default: "frontend-lb".

 Microsoft Azure Collection of integrated cloud services that developers and IT professionals use to build, deploy, and manage applications through a global network of data centers managed by Microsoft®.
 Traffic Manager allows you to control how network traffic is distributed to VMSS that run in different regions.